Power of data in negotiations

 - Protecting backdoors

-And last but not least their need to practice.
+And last but not least they need to practice.
 Even the most talented negotiators without training can fail.
 Messi, Ronaldo and Lewandowski are very talented players but they would not have reached the top level without training.
 The same applies to professional negotiators.
 They need to practice individually and with their negotiation teams.
 Practice & analytical negotiations are the key to success.

 How to use Data Mining in negotiations?